Erik-orange/git-notes/README.md

 ## Configuration

-`$ git config --global user.name "John Doe"` sets a first and last name
+* `$ git config --global user.name "John Doe"` sets a first and last name

-`$ git config --global user.email "john-doe@gmail.com"` set the user email address
+* `$ git config --global user.email "john-doe@gmail.com"` set the user email address

-`$ git config --global color.ui true` turns on code highlighting
+* `$ git config --global color.ui true` turns on code highlighting

-`$ git config --list` shows a list of all the set git configurations
+* `$ git config --list` shows a list of all the set git configurations

-`$ git init` initializes a hidden directory called `.git` in the project's root directory. "init"command stands for initialize.
+* `$ git init` initializes a hidden directory called `.git` in the project's root directory and sets up file structure for git

  ___

  ## Adding/Removing Files

-`$ git add my-new-file.txt`
+* `$ git add my-new-file.txt`
-`$ git add my-new-file.txt other-file.js`
+* `$ git add my-new-file.txt other-file.js`
-`$ git add .` adds all files in the current directory to the staging area `$ git add -all` adds all the files in the root directory and other directories
+* `$ git add .` adds all files in the current directory to the staging area
+* `$ git add -all` adds all the files in the root directory and other directories

-`$ git rm --cached my-file-name` the `--cached` option indicats files in the staging area
+* `$ git rm --cached my-file-name` the `--cached` option indicats files in the staging area

-`$ git rm -r folder-name` recursively removes all folders and files from the working directory
+* `$ git rm -r folder-name` recursively removes all folders and files from the working directory

 ___